statamic/docs/content/collections/docs/search.md

 composer require algolia/algoliasearch-client-php
 ```

-Statamic will automatically create and sync your indexes as you create and modify entries, but to get the initial index created on Algolia, run `php please search:update`.
+Statamic will automatically create and sync your indexes as you create and modify entries once you kick off the initial index creation by running the command `php please search:update`.

 ### Templating with Algolia

-We recommend using the [Javascript implementation](https://www.algolia.com/doc/api-client/getting-started/install/javascript/?language=javascript) to communicate directly with them for the frontend of your site, as this will be incredibly fast, and avoids using Statamic as a middleman.
+We recommend using the [Javascript implementation](https://www.algolia.com/doc/api-client/getting-started/install/javascript/?language=javascript) to communicate directly with them for the frontend of your site.
+This bypasses Statamic entirely in the request lifecycle and is incredibly fast.

 ## Extras